Greenhouse George: Test

 University of California Radiation Laboratory provided the scientists for the measurement of the fusion reaction.
 Complex equipment was developed for isolating the fusion radiation from the simultaneous fission detonation.
 Vacuum pipes carried the fusion X-rays to the base of a shot tower, where K-edge filters fluoresced for optical measurement.
-Unshielded photographic plates were exposed to the high-energy fusion neutrons, and their collision with the emulsion produced signature "proton streaks".
+Unshielded photographic plates were exposed to the high-energy 14 MeV fusion neutrons, and their collision with the emulsion produced signature "proton streaks".

 Edward Teller pessimistically made a $5 bet with Ernest Lawrence that the device would not work i.e. thermonuclear reactions would not be detected.
 He paid Lawrence the following morning when the detection of 14 MeV neutrons was confirmed.

-The George Test had a perfect “bell” Wilson cloud formed near the top of the mushroom cloud.
+The George test had a perfect “bell” Wilson cloud formed near the top of the mushroom cloud.

 The George test validated the principles which would be used for the first full-scale thermonuclear bomb test, Ivy Mike, one year later, on November 1, 1952, at Enewetak Atoll.